Victory-Inc/Mood-Light/README.md

 1. The **photoresistor** detects ambient light intensity and sends an analog signal to the Arduino.
 2. The Arduino maps this signal to control the **red**, **green**, and **blue** channels of both **RGB LEDs**.
 3. As light levels change (e.g. lights turn off, sunset, etc.), the Arduino dynamically adjusts LED colors:
-   - Brighter light may produce cool or vibrant tones.
+   - Brighter light produce dimmer lights and vice versa
-   - Dimmer environments may trigger warmer or softer colors.
 4. The RGB LEDs mix colors via **PWM (pulse-width modulation)** on the Arduino's analog output pins.
 5. The system runs continuously, creating a live "mood" response to the room's lighting.